MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-primitive-driver.md

 ---
-title: Creating a primitive driver
+title: Creating a Primitive Driver
 description: Use a primitive driver to handle and manage software that uses INF-based installation but are not necessarily tied to a particular hardware device. ms.date: 03/08/2022 ms.custom: 19H1